pswaldia/Stock-Portfolio-Tracker/README.md

 ![nflx](https://user-images.githubusercontent.com/36327997/42178554-7d24fc8c-7e4e-11e8-9b1e-96051183d4b7.png)

-# comparison : where you can compare two companies on the basis of closing prices for a interval of time.
+# comparison : Where you can compare two companies on the basis of closing prices for a interval of time.

 ![comparison](https://user-images.githubusercontent.com/36327997/42178550-794bb826-7e4e-11e8-998f-20cac052fdf1.png)

  # index.py
- this is the main file to which all the other component files are linked.
+ This is the main file to which all the other component files are linked.